shiyushen/PM566-Project/README.md

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

-I will use this as misterm
+I will use this as mistermd sdochosudcc’lskc

+Q1 q2